heloisebastos/controle_sistemas_continuos/Readme.md

-# Controle da Velocidade do Cooler com PWM
+# Controle do RPM por meio do controlador PID

 ## Objetivo